sillihkram/RHEL-on-Azure---BYOS-vs-PAYGO/README.md

 - Next, click on the 3 dots besides Date Added and click on Activate Gold Image to complete the process.

-Deploying Images on Azure using azure-cli
+Deploying BYOS gold Images on Azure using `azure-cli`
 ------------

 Authenicate to your azure account using the az command (web browser required):